 You can travel to Rome anytime of the year.
 However, the months of April and May as well as September and October are particularly ideal.

-The Top Neighborhood in Rome for Travelers:
+The Top Neighborhoods in Rome for Travelers

 - Ancient Rome and Monti- Here you can fine the famous Colosseum.
 Monti is a cool village with pubs and stores.